Rotsuprit/linguistics/_pages/about.md

 **Research Languages:** Thai and Lao

 ## News!
-  - In fall 2024, I will begin my PhD at the [Massachusetts Institute of Technology (MIT).](https://linguistics.mit.edu)
+  - In fall 2024, I will begin my PhD in Linguistics at the [Massachusetts Institute of Technology (MIT).](https://linguistics.mit.edu)

 ## Current projects
   - Control & Raising in Thai